Football Manager 2013

-Football Manager 2013 (often abbreviated to FM13) is a 2012 football management simulation video game developed by Sports Interactive and published by Sega.
+Football Manager 2013 is a football management simulation video game and the tenth instalment in the Football Manager series developed by Sports Interactive and published by Sega.
 It was released on Microsoft Windows and OS X on 2 November 2012.
 Football Manager Handheld 2013 was subsequently published for PlayStation Portable on 30 November, and for iOS and Android on 13 December.

 Gameplay

-FM13 features similar gameplay to that of the Football Manager series.
-Gameplay consists of taking charge of a professional association football team, as the team manager.
+Football Manager 2013 features similar gameplay to that of the Football Manager series.
+Gameplay consists of taking charge of a professional football team (the game also includes semi-professional, amateur, and international teams) as the manager.
 Players can sign football players to contracts, manage finances for the club, and give team talks to players.
-FM13 is a simulation of real world management, with the player being judged on various factors by the club's AI owners and board.
+The Football Manager series is a simulation of real world management, with the player being judged on various factors by the club's AI owners and board.

-FM13 includes a quicker mode of play, called "Football Manager Classic".
+Football Manager 2013 includes a quicker mode of play called "Football Manager Classic".
 This new mode allow gamers to complete a season in less time than the normal game mode.
-It retains the 3D match engine and player/staff database, but simplifies the way players manage their club and allows them to focus on selected key areas to build success.
+It retains the 3D match engine and player/staff database but simplifies the way players manage their club and allows them to focus on selected key areas to build success.
 A player can complete a season in approximately seven hours of gameplay.

-Challenges

-FM13 also includes a number of pre-set challenges, offering players scenarios designed to test their management skills over a set period of time - usually half a season.
+Football Manager 2013 also includes a number of pre-set challenges, offering players scenarios designed to test their management skills over a set period of time, usually half a season.
 The challenges replicate a variety of real world circumstances.
 On 19 December 2012, two new challenges were added to the in-game store.

 Release

-On 6 September 2012, FM13 was officially announced via a mock press conference video on Sports Interactive's YouTube channel.
+On 6 September 2012, Football Manager 2013 was officially announced via a mock press conference video on Sports Interactive's YouTube channel.
 It was confirmed the game would include over 900 new features, including a new mode called "Football Manager Classic".
 Release was slated as prior to the Christmas holiday season.
-On 27 September, it was announced that the game would be released at midnight on 2 November.
+On 27 September 2012, it was announced that the game would be released at midnight on 2 November 2012.
 On 18 October 2012, a fully playable beta version was provided to customers who pre-ordered either the digital version (via Steam) or physical versions (from selected retailers).
 Save data from the beta was compatible with the final version.
-On 26 October 2012, a demo was made available for the game.
+On 26 October 2012, a game demo was made available.

 Reception

-FM13 has received very positive reviews, including the highest ever Metacritic score for a Football Manager game, with a score of 86/100.
+Football Manager 2013 received very positive reviews, including the highest ever Metacritic score for a Football Manager game, with a score of 86/100.

 Sales

-As of 31 March 2013, the game had sold 940,000 copies in the US and Europe.
+As of 31 March 2013, the game had sold 940,000 copies in the United States and Europe.